sts10/radiation/README.md

 To edit posts you can use the 'e' option in the menu.
 Alternatively, you can go into `~/radiation_posts` and edit the post you want to edit in whatever text editor you like.

 When you're done editing, run Radiation and run the publish command from the menu.

+#### Managing Drafts

+Thanks to [gunnar](https://github.com/gunnarhafdal), Radiation v 0.3.6 supports drafts.
+A draft is simply a post that Radiation will save for you but won't publish.

+To save a post as a draft, simply make the first line of the post the word "draft".
+Posts marked in this way won't be published.
+However you will be able to access them in the edit menu (described above).
+To publish a draft, simply edit the draft, remove the word "draft" from the first line, and publish your blog.

 ### Making Radiation Easier to Run by Editing Your Bash Profile